 stepped out from the midst of God at the very genesis of creation.
 His form was of the Son of

-Glory.
-Could we not say that the Son had a glorified body as He walked in the garden and
+glory.
+Could we not say that the Son had a glorified body as He walked in the garden and appeared

-appeared to Adam?
-Could we not call this His First Presence (coming) to earth to appear before
+to Adam?
+Could we not call this His first presence (coming) to earth to appear before man?
+Then,

-existed in the form of God, did not regard equality with God a thing to be grasped, but emptied
+He existed in the form of God, did not regard equality with God a thing to be grasped, but

-Himself, taking the form of a bond-servant, and being made in the likeness of men.
-Being found
+emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.

 The Son formed man to be in His image, but then He took on the form of man Himself.
 He became